docker-library/docs/plone/deprecated.md

 # ⚠️ DEPRECATION NOTICE ⚠️

 -	Plone 4.x is no longer supported.
--	Plone 5.x is out of maintenance support, and will exit security support on 2024-10-31.
+-	Plone 5.x is no longer supported.
 -	It is strongly recommended to migrate to the latest available Plone version.
 See https://plone.org/download/release-schedule for details.

 The official Docker images for Plone 5.x and Plone 4.x are available here, and are maintained by community volunteers.